by Julie Bihn

 A woman who I've never seen without a cigarette in her hand.

-That abomination is all over town, places where you had been, and places you've never seen.
+That abomination is all over town, places where you had been,

 Every time I see her I get angry, and think longingly of you.